 HSBC is part of a larger financial group, HSBC Holdings, which provides HSBC (China) with access to a wider global network beyond Asia-Pacific.
 HSBC Holdings is a listed holding company established in London in 1991 to serve as the parent company for the expanding group.
 HSBC Holdings operates in 64 countries and territories.
 As of the end of June 2020, its total asset reached 2.92 trillion USD.
-As of the end of June 2020, HSBC's total assets accounted for 40% of the group's total assets, and its profit before tax accounted for 154% of the group's profit before tax.
+As of the end of June 2020, HSBC's total assets accounted for 40% of the group's total assets, and its profit before tax accounted for 154% of the group's profit before tax in the first half of 2020.